Venice in April: Best Things to Do & Travel Tips

 There are so many activities to do and places to visit in and around Venice during April.
 As the weather starts to warm up, let’s take a look at the best things to do here at this particular time of year:

-1. Stroll Along the Grand Canal
+1. Walk along the Grand Canal

 The Grand Canal in Venice with gondolas in the water as well as many poles for tying up boats and a dome in the background